calumball/ori/README.md

 ### eventstore

+The application is currently completely stateless, so it is not a good fit for an event store or any form of persistence.

+If the service provided counts for text that changed over time, you might use an eventstore to store the text where the events would be the diff with the previous entry for that text.
+That could allow incremental computation of line and word counts and queries for historical counts.

 ### external clients

 There are many ways of exposing this app to clients outside of the cluster, depending on the use case.
 In Minikube, the service exposes a `NodePort` so that the CLI already acts as an external client.
-However, in a real Kubernetes cluster, you would need a LoadBalancer service or similar to provide an external IP for the service.
+However, in a real Kubernetes cluster, you should use a LoadBalancer service or ingress rules to provide an external IP for the service.

 However, realistically you wouldn't expose this service directly outside of the cluster.
 For a start, you could run a JSON+REST gateway in front of the gRPC server to allow external clients to communicate with a more familiar interface and to avoid sharing `.proto` files outside of the repository.